getBoolean/mkw-time-trial-tracker/README.md

 **Direct Input:**

 - **Is Final Lap**: Checkbox to indicate if this is the final lap of the run
+- **Create Split Image after Final Lap**: Checkbox to indicate if a split image should be created after the final lap.
+  - Only used if `Is Final Lap` is also checked.
+  - Alternatively use [MKW Generate Lap Splits Image Action](#4-mkw-generate-lap-splits-image-action) to control it manually.

 #### 3. MKW Move Old Images Action

-Moves image files matching a pattern to a destination subfolder for organization.
+Moves image files matching a pattern to a destination subfolder for file organization.
+This keeps only the current run's screenshots at the base directory.

 **Direct Inputs:**